awesniuk/telco_churn_prediction/README.md

 ## Files and Directories

-- `notebook.ipynb`: Jupyter notebook containing the complete code and analysis.
+- `telco.ipynb`: Colab notebook containing the complete code and analysis.
-- `data/`: Directory to store the dataset (not included in the repository).
 - `README.md`: This file.

 ## Libraries Used